SODP logo

 Monetization Methods

-The best ad networks provide monetization solutions for a variety of ad formats, such as display ads, video ads and native ads.
+The best ad platforms and ad networks provide monetization solutions for a variety of ad formats, such as display ads, video ads and native ads.
 This gives publishers more options to generate revenue from ad inventory than working with a single advertiser.

 Higher ROI